surma/wasmphobia/README.md

 # Wasmphobia

-Wasmphobia gives you a breakdown of which source code file contributed to your module’s binary size.
-It does this using the DWARF debugging data.
+Wasmphobia analyzes a WebAssembly file and gives you a breakdown of what contributed to the module’s size.
+This is only really useful when the WebAssembly binary has DWARF debugging data embedded.

 ## Usage